[OVERVIEW]

 ====

-**Dark-types**: Common Dark-types like Alolan Muk, Overqwil, and Incineroar wall Decidueye's STAB moves, and the latter two weaken it further with Intimidate.
-Many other Pokemon in the tier threaten Decidueye with Knock Off as well, such as Mienshao, Toxicroak, and Cinccino.
+**Dark-types and Dark-type Attacks**: Common Dark-types like Alolan Muk, Overqwil, and Incineroar wall Decidueye's STAB moves, and the latter two weaken it further with Intimidate.
+Many other Pokemon such as Grafaiai, Toxicroak, and Cinccino threaten Decidueye with Knock Off as well.

-**Fire-types**: Fire-types, such as the previously mentioned Incineroar, along with Chandelure and Hisuian Typhlosion, threaten to blow Decidueye away with powerful Fire-type attacks.
+**Fire-types and Fire-type Attacks**: Fire-types, such as the previously mentioned Incineroar along with Chandelure and Hisuian Typhlosion, threaten to blow Decidueye away with powerful Fire-type attacks.
 However, the latter two can be threatened with Shadow Sneak.
 Speedy attackers like Scream Tail and Flygon can also run Fire Blast to threaten Decidueye.

 [CREDITS]